fauna/faunadb-js/README.md

 })
 ```

 On the other hand, using the client's `queryTimeout` dictates how long FaunaDB will process the request on the server before timing out if it hasn't finished running the operation.
-This can be done in three different ways:
+This can be done in two different ways:

 ```javascript
 // 1.
 Setting the value when instantiating a new client